Culture matters. Growth matters. Mission matters. They all matter. You have to do this.

 That’s a lot.

-So by all means, do the team bonding.
-And product does matter.
+So by all means, hire someone everyone loves.
+Do the team bonding.
+And product absolutely does matter.
 But what a sales rep wants is a product with market pull.
 That the market believes in.
 That they can sell, and make real money.

 Quite possibly the best advice on this subject I've ever seen